kalavattam/2023_Greenlaw-et-al/results/2022-1101/readme.md

 | 595  | read paired (0x1), read mapped in proper pair (0x2), read reverse strand (0x10), first in pair (0x40), read fails* (0x200)  |

 ###### [Additional thoughts on the alignment metrics and flags from `STAR`](#additional-thoughts-on-the-alignment-metrics-and-flags-from-star)
-- Because we want to use the multimappers in `Trinity` transcriptome assembly (rationale in "Thoughts on the above" above), it'd probably be good to have information for where `STAR` (and `Bowtie 2`) is aligning them in the bam file, instead of them being unmapped as above
+- Because we want to use the multimappers in `Trinity` transcriptome assembly (rationale in ["Thoughts on the..."](#thoughts-on-the-alignment-metrics-for-star) above), it'd probably be good to have information for where `STAR` (and `Bowtie 2`) is aligning them in the bam file, instead of them being unmapped as above
 - Thus, we should adjust the parameters for how we call `STAR` to retain the multi-mappers
 - `(   ) #TODO #TOMORROW` Adjust `STAR` parameters based on the repetitive-element work you did in 2020 (bring your laptop to work tomorrow); for now, move on to `Bowtie 2` work